TryGhost/Ghost/README.md

 &nbsp;

-# Copyright & license

-Copyright (c) 2013-2024 Ghost Foundation - Released under the [MIT license](LICENSE).
-Ghost and the Ghost Logo are trademarks of Ghost Foundation Ltd. Please see our [trademark policy](https://ghost.org/trademark/) for info on acceptable usage.
+# Public domain

+Ghost source code is in the public-domain and is free to everyone to use for any purpose.